jono-morris/code-challenge-task-manage/README.md

 that will be available at [http://localhost:8080](http://localhost:8080)

 An in-memory (H2) database is used, which gets populated with data on startup.
-The database is available via the console `http://localhost:8080/h2-console/`, where it is possible to view database tables using the JDBC URL `jdbc:h2:mem:testdb`.
+The database is available via the console `http://localhost:8080/h2-console/` where it is possible to view database tables using the JDBC URL `jdbc:h2:mem:testdb`.

+A H2 database is used since it supports `IF EXISTS`, which derby does not.
+This allows the database to be conditionally dropped if required before being created by the Spring Framework when the application starts up.

 The table structure is provided below: